-The Group's revenue mainly derives from sales of LiDAR products and gas detection products.
 The Group applies the ASU 2014-09, Revenue from Contracts with Customers - Topic 606 for its revenue recognition for all periods presented.

-The Group recognizes revenue at a point in time when controls of the products are transferred to the customers, and generally occur upon delivery according to the terms of the underlying contracts.
+The majority of the Group's revenue comes from sales of LiDAR products and gas detection products.
+The Group recognizes revenue at a point in time when control of the products is transferred to the customers, which generally occurs upon delivery according to the terms of the underlying contracts.
 Product sales to certain customers may require customer acceptance due to performance acceptance criteria that is considered more than a formality.
 For these product sales, revenue is recognized upon the expiration of the customer acceptance period.
 The Group's standalone selling prices are based on the prices charged to customers for the single performance obligation which is transfer of control of products upon delivery to the customers or upon expiration of the customer acceptance period.
-The Group's general terms and conditions for its contracts do not contain a right of return that allows the customer to return products and receive a credit, therefore the Group does not estimate returns.
+The Group's general terms and conditions for its contracts do not contain a right of return that allows the customer to return products and receive a credit, and therefore the Group does not estimate returns.
 Amounts billed to customers for shipping and handling are included in revenue.
 Taxes collected from customers and remitted to governmental authorities are excluded from revenue on the net basis of accounting.
 Accounts receivable are due under normal trade terms, typically within 30 to 90 days.